Computer Repair & Upgrades

 $50/Hr for all remote work.
 I use Splashtop Remote services, Chrome Remote Desktop, MacOS Screen Sharing or Microsoft Remote Desktop.
 (Remote from my Office).

-I charge $35 to inspect your device.
-If I repair it the $35 is applied to the total.
-If it's not repairable, or you decide not to proceed, it's still just $35.
+I charge $50 to inspect your device.
+If I end up repairing your device, the $50 is applied to the total.
+If it's not repairable, or you decide not to proceed, it's still just $50.

 Flexible Pricing